- Search The Registry

 Ray Brown was born on this date in 1926.
 He was a Black jazz bassist.

-after a career that spanned more than half a century, Ray Brown died July 2, 2002, in his sleep.
-He was in Indianapolis where he was finishing an engagement at the Jazz Kitchen at the conclusion of the U. S. portion of a concert tour.
+After a career that spanned more than half a century, Ray Brown died on July 2, 2002, in his sleep.
+He was in Indianapolis, finishing an engagement at the Jazz Kitchen after the U. S. portion of a concert tour.